Azad Sporting Club: History

 Azad Sporting Club was formed in 1949 by Bengali writers and cultural organizers.
 Renowned artist Quamrul Hassan chose the colour and designed the club's kit.
-MA Kayum and Anwar Hossain were appointed as the club's president and general secretary, respectively.
-They entered the Dhaka Second Division League and were promoted to the First Division within two years after winning the Second Division, becoming joint champions with Fire Service SC in 1950.
+MA Kayum and Anwar Hossain were appointed the club's president and general secretary, respectively.
+They entered the Dhaka Second Division League and were promoted to the First Division within two years after finishing runners-up behind Fire Service AC in 1950.

 In 1951, the club entered the First Division League, and were captained by Tofazzel Hossain.
 They finished runners-up in the top-tier in both 1953 and 1954.
 The club was almost entirely made up of Bengali players, which was unlike most top-tier teams at the time who favoured Punjabi and Makrani players.

 The club transformed with the appointment of general secretary Saifuddin Ahmed as they won their first and only First Division League title in 1958.
 With the club tied on points with Central Station & Printing Press after the initial league phase, Tajul Islam Manna scored a brace, and Habib Ahmed added another goal as Azad won the play-off game 3–2 to claim their maiden league title.
 Manna was the league's top scorer that year with 25 goals.
 Alongside him, the other notable players in the team were captain Ranjit Das and winger SA Jamman Mukta.

 Their title triumph saw them participate in the first edition of the Aga Khan Gold Cup in 1958.
 The club were tagged as Giant Killers after the Independence of Bangladesh, nonetheless, were relegated to the Second Division in 1985.
 Eventually, in the 1993–94 season, the club descended to the Third Division, and the following season, in 1994–95, they plummeted even further to the Pioneer Division.
 In 1998, their football department stopped functioning due to financial restraints.